cockroachdb/docs/src/current/v23.1/connection-pooling.md

 The [SQL Connection Attempts graph]({% link cockroachcloud/metrics-page.md %}#identify-sql-problems) shows the number of new SQL connections per second.
 </section>

-A misconfigured connection pool will result in a very large number of new connections per second.
+A misconfigured connection pool will result in most database operations requiring a new connection to be established, which will increase query latency.

 ### Monitor active connections